-We are into our second week of staying at home.
+We are still staying at home and safe.
 Fortunately, at home is where we do our best work.
 Our hearts go out for all of those so adversely impacted by this epidemic.
 Let's all stay home (for those of us who can); stay positive; and look forward to the day when we emerge healthy on the other side.

 Take a look at all of my new creations!

 I have been bouncing between finishing some large bowls that have been drying for several years and making small bowls from the many left over wood scraps on interesting woods.
 No two bowls are even similar!
 In addition to bowls we are now doing lidded boxes and other useful kitchen items.
 The expanded GIFT section will continue to grow as we have obtained some amazing rare hardwoods.
 Look for monthly additions to the GIFTS section!
 We have PENS; BOTTLE OPENERS; PIZZA CUTTERS; BOTTLE STOPPERS; and BBQ FLIPPERS.

 Small bowls and pizza cutters made from more exotic woods.
 The bowls range in size from 2 1/2" in diameter up to 4 1/2".
 Some of the pizza cutter handles are made from Madrone, Mahogany, Black Acacia, and Walnut.